Yowwowwow/sbyel-sbyeam/README.md

 **jìn tsuyù** (Poison Field): Creates a pentagonal poison field, any enemy that touches it will be damaged slowly over time.
 When the player's HP is lower than a specific number, the poison field lasts longer as the Player's HP lowers.

 What is planned to be added:
-1. More types of enemies (currently there are three)
+1. More types of enemies
-2. Music and more sound effects (currently only the spells have one sound effect each)
+2. More sound effects
 3. something else idk

 What is planned to be changed or tweaked: